Ybalrid/BtOgre2/README.md

 ---

 ## Current state of this project

+Currently, I can't recomment to anybody to actually use this thing.
+But it's working.
+You don't have a way to cleanly build it yet, but just compiling these files into your project should do it.

 In the present state, it is relying on Ogre v1 mesh object to generate Bullet body shapes.
 I want to move that to be fully Ogre v2.